Building Exceptional Communities

 For each child participating in the IO4K program, the cost is $500.
 This includes delivery of an eight week program by a trained program facilitator, along with course materials.

-If you would like to support the program, click here.
 For more information about Inside Out 4 Kids, please contact us.

-Here's what our program and team achieved in the 2021/22 financial year.
+Here's what our program and team achieved in the 2022/23 financial year.

 Peta

 Peta was referred to the Inside Out 4 Kids Change, Grief and Loss Support program when her parents separated.
-She was sitting with her facilitator arranging emojis into categories.
-She picked up a few of the cards in her hand and paused for a minute before saying, “You know I think a lot of people think that I am sad about my parents breaking up.
+She was sitting with her facilitator arranging emoji cards into categories.
+She picked up a few of the cards in her hand and paused for a minute before saying, “I think a lot of people think that I am sad about my parents breaking up.
 This is hard to say and I’m not sure people would understand.
 I am sad, but I feel kind of bad because I am actually really relieved.”

 The facilitator helped Peta sort through the emoji cards to find a relieved face and explained that it was perfectly normal to have mixed emotions during big life changes.
-She continued, “I knew something wasn’t right.
+Peta continued, “I knew something wasn’t right.
 The house was too quiet and I just wanted it all to be out in the open.”

 Peta’s facilitator helped her draw a picture of before and after her family separation and identify where things had changed and what things were going to take some time to feel ‘normal’ but that they still cared for her all the same.